 Theorem: In 3D space, if the opposite sides of a spatial 3D hexagon are parallel, then the opposite sides are equal; i.e. the formed spatial figure is a 3D parallelo-hexagon.

-Corollary: Unlike the plane, where it's possible to construct a hexagon with opposite sides parallel, but not necessarily equal, the above theorem proves that this is impossible for a hexagon in 3D space.
+Corollary: Unlike the plane, where it's possible to construct a hexagon with opposite sides parallel, but not necessarily equal, the above theorem proves the surprising result that this is impossible for a hexagon in 3D space.

-Illustration: Above is a short video clip briefly & dynamically illustrating the 3D parallelo-hexagon.
+Illustration: Above is a short video clip that briefly & dynamically illustrates the 3D parallelo-hexagon using Cabri 3D.

-For more info, read the paper by Heinz Schumann & myself in the July 2018 issue of 'The Mathematical Gazette', and is available at: A surprising 3D result involving a hexagon.
+a) For more background & proofs, read the paper by Heinz Schumann (University of Weingarten, Germany) & myself in the July 2018 issue of 'The Mathematical Gazette', which is available at: A surprising 3D result involving a hexagon.